grafana/loki/docs/api.md

 ## Matrix, Vector, And Streams

-Some Loki API endpoints return a result of a metrix, a vector, or a stream:
+Some Loki API endpoints return a result of a matrix, a vector, or a stream:

 - Matrix: a table of values where each row represents a different label set and the columns are each sample value for that row over the queried time.
   Matrix types are only returned when running a query that computes some value.
-  Unlike vectors and stream, the sample value in a matrix will never be a log line.

-- Instant Vector: denoted in the type as just `vector`, an Instant Vector represents the latest received value (log) for a given labelset over time.
+- Instant Vector: denoted in the type as just `vector`, an Instant Vector represents the latest value of a calculation for a given labelset.
 Instant Vectors are only returned when doing a query against a single point in time.

 - Stream: a Stream is a set of all values (logs) for a given label set over the queried time range.
+Streams are the only type that will result in log lines being returned.

 ## `GET /loki/api/v1/query`